 Pricing: Meeting vs Webinar at a Glance

-The Zoom Webinars add-on starts at $79/month for the 500-attendee tier and scales to $6,490/month for 10,000 attendees, layered on top of any paid Zoom plan.
-Webinars are an add-on, not a separate plan, which is the source of most pricing confusion.
+Zoom Webinars starts at $66.67/month (billed annually) for the 300-attendee tier and scales up through 500, 1,000, 3,000, and 5,000 attendees, with the 10,000-plus tier priced through Zoom sales.
+It is layered on top of a Zoom Workplace Pro (or higher) plan, not a separate standalone product, which is the source of most pricing confusion.
 The simplest map:

 |---|---|---|